Truth Telling in a World of Lies-

 I will not tell you how much I weighed.
 In the interest of full disclosure I will tell you that it was a large number, one I haven’t seen on a scale since my pregnancy years.
 After the disturbing weigh-in I was escorted to the cubicle where I had plenty of time to think while I waited for the doctor.

-Then it hit me like a ton of bricks: weight is not the most dangerous thing we can miss sneaking up on us.
+Then it hit me like a ton of bricks: weight is not the most dangerous thing we can miss creeping up on us.
 Spiritual health is far more important to the big picture and even easier to neglect.

 One of the reasons spiritual health is so easy to neglect is because it cannot be measured by looking at a person or the number of spiritual activities we participate in.
 Spiritual health can be faked, at least on the surface.
 A person can look good on the outside, say all the right things, be in church every time the doors are open and even read the Bible daily and still have a sin-sick soul.